emitstop/ZedGrid/README.md

 * Android Browser 2.1+*

-_*Padding and Border rules on columns are not yet supported in IE8 and Android_
+_*IE8 and Android 4.3 and below do not support the margin-gutters and use a padding-based fallback_